Santa María del Río, San Luis Potosí: History

-The area where the municipality of Santa Maria del Rio now is, was a contact zone between various Mesoamerican cultures.
+The area where the municipality of Santa María del Río now is, was a contact zone between various Mesoamerican cultures.
 Archaeological evidence shows that the region was once occupied by people of advanced culture, sedentary farmers who built permanent structures.
 However, sometime prior to the arrival of the Spanish conquistadors nomads invaded the area and there were no existing settlements when the Spanish came.
 However, after the fall of Tenochtitlan, the Otomi began to move north as allies of the Spanish.
 Otherwise, the semi-nomadic Guachichil were the local inhabitants at the time of the founding of the municipality.

 The date of the founding of the town has been controversial.
-It is often listed as 1589, citing noted historian Primo Feliciano Velázquez's pamphlet Descubrimiento y Conquista de San Luis Potosí (Discovery and Conquest of San Luis Potosí); however, there is a Franciscan baptismal document dated 15 August 1542 for some Guachichil indicating that the settlement was already in place, and that instead of founding the town Viceroy Luis de Velazco merely gave it the name: Santa Maria del Rio.
+It is often listed as 1589, citing noted historian Primo Feliciano Velázquez's pamphlet Descubrimiento y Conquista de San Luis Potosí (Discovery and Conquest of San Luis Potosí); however, there is a Franciscan baptismal document dated 15 August 1542 for some Guachichil indicating that the settlement was already in place, and that instead of founding the town Viceroy Luis de Velazco merely gave it the name: Santa María del Río.
 The Franciscan Convent was built in 1604.
 The settled inhabitants were Guachichil and Otomi, with the lands being divided between them by a road and the church.

 Cinnabar mining started with the general opening of mines in the province; however their mining techniques were labor-intensive, and the mines were subject to frequent flooding.

 The bridge over the Santa Maria river was begun in 1844, but it was not completed until the French intervention in Mexico.
-By the year 1853, the town of Santa Maria del Rio had twenty thousand inhabitants.
+By the year 1853, the town of Santa María del Río had twenty thousand inhabitants.
 In 1866 telegraph service was instituted, mostly through the efforts of General Tomás Mejía.
-In May 1914, the town of Santa Maria del Rio was the site for fierce fighting between the 150 occupying huertistas and the Constitutionalists.
+In May 1914, the town of Santa María del Río was the site for fierce fighting between the 150 occupying huertistas and the Constitutionalists.
 The 400 Constitutionalists captured the town.
 Electrification of the municipality began in 1927, under the direction of Governor Dr Abel Cano.